 Two control line flying areas exist.
-Circle 1 is inside the compound to the west, and circle 2 is shared with Heli/Drone north of the compound access gate.
+Circle 1 is inside the compound to the west, and circle 2 is shared with Heli/Multirotor north of the compound access gate.

 - A pilots centre circle is always to be used, when flying the pilot(s) after take off must stay within that circle.
-That is the 2m radius small red circles in figure 4.
+That is the 2m radius small red circles in figure 6.
 For Circle 1 it is a slabbed centre and for Circle 2 a blue pipe circle is to be used until the slabbed centre is constructed. - 2.
 The outside safety circles are marked to keep people out of the control line flying area when a control line model is airborne.
-These are marked on the grass as required, with outer red circles being the normal 20m radius one for 15.92m lines, and the yellow one the 25m one for C/L aerobatics on maximum 21.5m lines. - 3.
-At the start of each flying session the model and lines should be inspected, the controls checked and the lines pulled to a suitable pull test as defined by the model class rules.
+These are marked on the grass as required, with outer red circles being the normal 20m radius one for 15.92m lines, and the yellow one the 25m one for C/L aerobatics on maximum 21.5m lines. - At the start of each flying session the model and lines should be inspected, the controls checked and the lines pulled to a suitable pull test as defined by the model class rules.
 At a minimum a 10G test is suggested. - 4.
 Pilots should use a wrist strap attached to the handle at all times when flying. - 5.
-During busy periods a safety barrier (barrier tape is suitable) should be placed outside the outside safety circles to prevent spectators entering the flying area.
+During busy Fixed wing RC and active control line periods, e.g. open days, testing and training days etc. the control line pitting areas for circle 1 should be kept to the north quarter of the circle, and a spectator barrier fence erected using barrier tape as shown by the cyan line from the end of the existing spectator fence around the top of circle 1 25m outer circle.
+This keeps all the control line people and spectators further away from the fixed wing flight line, apart from any flying control line pilots, increasing separation in the case of fixed wing flights deviating towards circle 1.
+Recovery of any landed control line models in the south half of circle 1 should be done with the activity of RC fixed wing models carefully monitored.

-Figure 5 - Control line circles
+Figure 6 - Control line circles